Dacia Duster: Safety

+Europe

 In December 2017, Euro NCAP has published the results for the crash-tests of the second generation model.
 It received three out of five stars, the result being considered an expected one, although most of its rivals received five stars.
 It was awarded 27 points (71%) for the adult occupant protection, 32 points (66%) for the child occupant protection, 24 points (56%) for the pedestrian protection and five points (37%) for the safety assist features.

 In the frontal offset test, the driver received marginal to good protection ratings, while the passenger occupant received adequate to good ratings.
 In the frontal full width test, the driver's head received a poor protection rating and an adequate to good rating for the rest of the body.

 Pedestrian protection was "predominantly good or adequate but poor results were recorded along the base of the windscreen and along the stiff windscreen pillars.
 The bumper provided good protection to pedestrians' legs and protection of the pelvis was also good at all test locations."

 In terms of safety equipment, it was downrated because of the lack of knee airbags, rear side chest airbags, side pelvis airbags, automatic emergency braking system or lane assist system, but it received points for the availability of the speed limiter and the seat belt reminder.

 Latin America

-The Latin American Duster has front disc brakes.

-The Duster in its most basic Latin American configuration with 2 airbags and ESC received 4 stars for adult occupants and 3 stars for toddlers from Latin NCAP in 2019.
+The Duster in its most basic Latin American market configuration with 2 airbags and ESC received 4 stars for adult occupants and 3 stars for toddlers from Latin NCAP 2.0 in 2019.

-Latin NCAP did a crash test of the 2021 Renault Duster manufactured in Brazil and Colombia, in its most basic Latin American configuration with 2 airbags, airbag switch, and ESC obtaining 0 stars in the crash tests (one level above 2019, similar to Euro NCAP 2014), during the tests the passenger side door was opened and the car had a fuel leak. that made the Latin NCAP call for attention to Renault to recall the cars sold and prevent the car from leaking fuel during an accident.
+Latin NCAP 3.0 did a crash test of the 2021 Renault Duster manufactured in Brazil or Romania, in its most basic Latin American market configuration with 2 airbags, airbag switch, and ESC obtaining 0 stars in the crash tests (similar to Euro NCAP 2014), during the tests the passenger side door was opened and the car had a fuel leak. that made the Latin NCAP call for attention to Renault to recall the cars sold and prevent the car from leaking fuel during an accident.